warrenau/CONSTELATION/Documentation/simulation-status.md

  April 21, 2023:
  - I changed the requested time to 48 hours in hope it will get through the queue before the cluster goes down.

+ April 26, 2023:
+ - Started sim with 168 hours requested on all jobs and 336 hours on virtual desktop